Configuration

 (empty string)

 The system can also be configured into a more permissive state, where users can create accounts for themselves and create their own LRS.
-This configuration supports a SaaS deployment similar to ours at lrs.io.
+This configuration supports a SaaS deployment like ours at lrs.io.

 Enterprise customers should restrict network access to the LRS when in this state to prevent unauthorized users from creating accounts and LRSs